bllovetx/myCGprogram/README.md

 Most editting function can be accessed both by menu (input para need) and by directly interacting after particular item selected.

 #### Translation
-- input Dialogue
+- input dialogue

-- direct interact
+- direct interaction
   When point inside the bounding box is clicked (not released) after relative item is selected, the point will be record and p_list will be translated as mouse moving.

 #### Rotation
 Note: Rotation for Ellipse is not supported, see status bar.

+#### Scaling
+- input dialogue
+- direct interaction
+  Four arrows are drawn at each corner when relative item is selected.
+Scaling is triggered when mouse is pressed around the arrows.